elenapakumirzakova/Ip2LocationApp/README.md

 ```
 dotnet run
 ```
-The service will start, and you can access it at http://localhost:5000.
+The service will start, and you can access it at http://localhost:5000 or Swagger page http://localhost:5000/swagger/index.html

 ### Usage
 ##### Get Location for an IP